 - Herbs: if you don’t have fresh herbs, use a dried mix like herbs de Provence to replace them (a couple teaspoons).
 Rosemary and thyme are quite good dried and can be used in half amounts instead of fresh.
 Sage, rosemary, and thyme are all good here and can be used in any combination.

 So I don’t eat a lot of puff pastry.
 In general, I try to keep things pretty minimal around here, without a lot of overly processed or packaged foods.
-This pack of puff pastry was bought on sale and has been sitting in my freezer for a couple of months, so I thought I’d put it to good use.
+But you know, sometimes nothing but puff will cut it, and that’s fine.
+(I also very happily eat chips and ice cream, and this is a shame-free zone.)

 Frozen puff pastry is shockingly easy to use, the only caveat being that it’s kept quite cold.
 I refrigerate for about 15 minutes before rolling out and filling, then bake immediately, and you can see that it puffs up well.